 Its proximity to California’s Silicon Valley offers companies a high-level of skill with Mexican prices, which allows for more opportunities and fostering creativity.
 Places like the Bit Center, which houses about 65 companies under one roof continue to grow and see more companies joining in.

-The average salary in Tijuana, Baja California for IT professionals is $21,563 / yr
+According to our Tech Salaries Report 2023, the average salary in Tijuana, Baja California for IT professionals is $33,672 / yr

 #5 Merida — A rising tech star in the Caribbean